krunch3r76/entropythief/README.md

 set maxworkers=<num>	# the most workers Golem executor can provision  # the more the more exotic! stop			# stop/exit
 ```
-**DEPRECATED NOTE: to increase the budget, please set the script variable BUDGET at the head of controller.py**
+NOTE: to increase the budget, please set the script variable BUDGET at the head of controller.py

 UI components: